rollkit/docs/tutorials/celestia-da.md

 This tutorial serves as a comprehensive guide for deploying your rollup on Celestia's data availability (DA) network.
 From the Rollkit perspective, there's no difference in posting blocks to Celestia's testnets or Mainnet Beta.

-Before proceeding, ensure that you have completed the [GM world rollup](/tutorials/gm-world) tutorial, which covers setting up a local sovereign `gm-world` rollup and connecting it to a local DA node.
+Before proceeding, ensure that you have completed the [quick start](/tutorials/quick-start) tutorial, which covers installing the rollkit CLI and running a rollup against a local DA network.

 ## 🪶 Running a Celestia light node

-Before you can start your rollup node, you need to initiate, sync, and possibly fund a light node on one of Celestia's networks:
+Before you can start your rollup node, you need to initiate, sync, and fund a light node on one of Celestia's networks:

 - [Arabica Devnet](https://docs.celestia.org/nodes/arabica-devnet)
 - [Mocha Testnet](https://docs.celestia.org/nodes/mocha-testnet)